Monday, August 19, 2024

 Week of April 8th - Decades Spirit Week [open to staff and students only]

-April 12th, 6pm - Concert on the Lawn: This is the main event of the 70th Anniversary Celebration, taking place on the picturesque front lawn.
+April 12th, 6pm - Concert on the Lawn: This is the main kick-off event of the 70th Anniversary Celebration, taking place on the picturesque front lawn.
 The concert will include the staff band Staff Infection, current student Sela Campbell, and LCHS 2013 alumna Emma Rowley.
 Food trucks will also be on-site.

 April 13th, 12pm - Afternoon Tea and Tours: Like the late Queen Elizabeth's Platinum Jubilee for her 70th year on the thrown, this is the 70th year of LCHS's reign as the crown jewel of LCPS.
 In that grand tradition, the school is hosting a Jubilee tea, accompanied by historical tours open to alumni and former staff.
 Archival photographs, artifacts, and stories from the past 70 years will be on display.